cjripple/DH110-SEM1F/assignment06/README.md

 The interface designs I am creating are based on the [design protoypes I created here](https://github.com/cjripple/DH110-SEM1F/edit/main/assignment05/README.md) for the best understanding of the background of these interfaces below, please review the previous project.
 This interface design project will allow us to envision the best way to make it easier for users to find resources on the New York State - Commission on Judicial Conduct's website.
 So while I laid out the basic structure of the proposed features, this assignment will improve on that structure, and will focus on visual/aesthetic features.
 I want to make sure my designs are accessible, easy to find and operate in multiple languages, and also feel fluid and quick to use.

+### Step 01 - Get Familiar With the Tool

+Thanks to all the in-class assignments, as well as my previous design experience, I have a strong grasp on how to use the Figma platform, and it's advanced features like corner roundness, prototype interactivity, and more.
+I did spend some time reviewing the last lecture and the documentation she provided, so I could fully grasp how to use the grid tools and other Figma features better.

+### Step 02: Utilize the Tool